Back to home pageFrench German Spanish

 ("Pray for François de Kerengar who made me do and Bel Air named me.
 1599")

 The building was built by François de Kerengar and his name Bel Air comes either from that of a large threshing floor, or that of a widening of the Aber Ildut River, Porzh an Or Gaer (Cove of the Belle Aire) which extends at the foot of the manor.
 This river forms an aber, always chosen as a shelter for navigation.
-In this cove was found in 1933 a superb 3000 year old bronze sword that could be related to the Armorican tin trade.
+In 1933, a superb 3,000-year-old bronze pistilliform sword was found in this cove, possibly related to the Armorican tin trade.

 The sword of Bel Air.
 Prehistory Museum, Penmarc'h.